nusofthq/avchat-documentation/joomla-2.md

   {% include media-server-app.md %}

   <h2 id="plugin">Component installation</h2>
-  To install the plugin, you will need to be logged in as admin on your website.
+  To install the component, you will need to be logged in as admin on your website.
 Once logged in:

   Go to **Extensions** > **Manage**
   <img src="/assets/images/joomla_images/2-0/extensions_menu.png" class="img-responsive"/>